swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetSummariesAdHoc**
-> ItemsStreamSummaries StreamSetGetSummariesAdHoc(ctx, webId, optional)
+> ItemsStreamSummaries StreamSetGetSummariesAdHoc(a.client.ctx, webId, optional)
 Returns summary values of the specified streams.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.